The stability for F-Yang-Mills functional on CP^n: Introduction

 We are interested in the stability of a Yang-Mills connection.
 We call $\nabla$ is weakly stable if the second variation of $YM$ is non-negative at $\nabla$, i.e.

 for any curve of connections $\nabla^t$ such that $\nabla^0=\nabla$.

+This stability research stems from the Lawson–Simons conjecture that there is no stable minimal surface on a compact, simply connected, $\frac14$-pinched Riemannian manifold.
+By virtue of the profound similarities between minimal surfaces, harmonic maps, and Yang–Mills fields, computational techniques originally developed for minimal surfaces have been successfully transferred to harmonic maps and Yang–Mills theory.
 Xin \cite{Xin1} proved that there is no weakly stable harmonic maps from $S^n$ for $n\ge3$.
 Using similar methods, Bourguignon and Lawson \cite{JL} shows that there is no weakly stable Yang-Mills connection on $S^n$ for $n\ge5$.
 Laquer \cite{Laquer} showed that if the Yang-Mills functional is unstable on a compact irreducible symmetric spaces $M$, then $M$ is isometric to $S^n$ ($n\ge5$), $\mathbb{P}^2(\mathbb{C}ay)$ or $E_6/F_4$.
 If $M$ is a compact Riemannian manifold isometric immersed in $\mathbb{R}^N$, Kobayashi-Ohnita-Takeuchi \cite{COT} gives the condition of the second fundamental form such that the Yang-Mills functional is unstable.
 Moreover, Parker \cite{Parker} gives a method to calculate the second variation by using conformal Lagrangian of weight.

+The $F$-Yang-Mills functional generalizes the Yang-Mills framework and is studied to gain deeper insights into solutions of Yang-Mills equations.
 Let $F\in C^2([0,+\infty))$ be a non-negative, increasing function.
 We define the $F$-Yang-Mills functional to be

+When $F(x)=(1+2x)^\alpha$, Hong-Tian-Yin \cite{HTY} introduced this $\alpha$-Yang-Mills functional to investigate the existence of weak solutions for the Yang-Mills flow.
+Inspired by exponential harmonic maps, by setting $F(x)=e^{2x}$, Fumiaki-Hajime \cite{FH} proposed the exponential Yang-Mills functional.

 The Euler-Lagrange equation of $\mathscr{A}_F$ is